PanchumarthiAbhinav/recepie-app-api/README.md

 RECIPE APP API is a Django rest api web application that enables users to do the following:-

 - Perform CRUD operations on user recipes
-  - Get the weather for your current location.
-  - Get the weather forecast for up to 4 weeks!
+  - Apply various tags to recipes
+  - Add ingredients to recipes
+  - Add recipe images

 # Technologies in use / Tech Stack / Built with